Budding writers often ask me:

 Meanwhile, in Los Angeles, Buck Williams sat hunched over his laptop…

-In my latest novel, The Valley of the Dry Bones (Worthy Publishing), I employ a single perspective character for the entire book.
+In my novel The Valley of the Dry Bones (Worthy Publishing), I employ a single Perspective Character for the entire book.